 Learning isn't just about classes and tests.
-It's also about developing new interests and delving deeper into existing ones.
-Whether you want to learn more about math principles, write for the campus paper, or join a zombie group, you'll find a club on campus!
+It's also about developing new interests and diving deeper into existing ones.
+Whether you want to learn more about chess, write for the campus paper, or perform for your friends, you'll find a club on campus!
 If you don't find a club for you, start one!

 If you are interested in joining a club or organization or starting a new club, contact:

 Clubs and organizations reflect the interests of our diverse student population and offer a wide variety of opportunities.
-The following is a list of recently active clubs and organizations:
+Here is a list of recently active clubs and organizations:

 American Sign Language Club

-This club celebrates, advocates, educates, and shares deaf culture and ASL with the CCC community.
+This club celebrates, advocates, educates, and shares deaf culture and ASL with the SUNY Corning Community Collegecommunity.

-This organization reports news relevant to the general student body.
-It gives interested students practical journalism experience, and provides an independent avenue for students to express their opinions.
+To report news of concern to the general student body.
+To give interested students practical journalism experience.
+To provide an independent avenue for students to express their opinions.